awsdocs/aws-doc-sdk-examples/dotnetv3/Bedrock/README.md

-# Secrets Manager code examples for the SDK for .NET
+# Amazon Bedrock code examples for the SDK for .NET

 ## Overview

-Shows how to use the AWS SDK for .NET to work with AWS Secrets Manager.
+Shows how to use the AWS SDK for .NET to work with Amazon Bedrock.

 <!--custom.overview.start-->
 <!--custom.overview.end-->

-_Secrets Manager helps you to securely encrypt, store, and retrieve credentials for your databases and other services._
+_Amazon Bedrock enables you to build and scale generative AI applications with foundation models._

 ## ⚠ Important